smu160/PvsNP/README.md

 # Hen Lab

-Python implementation of code used for signal processing data analysis, and etc.
+Signal processing and data analysis code to be used for the analysis of data collected during *in vivo* calcium imaging

 ## Getting Started

+TODO
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

+TODO

 In order to render plotly graphs, charts, and etc., please follow the instructions at the link below: